shantdashjian/supply-brain-automated-tests/README.md

 10. Run the test case and see it working as expected.
 11. Do any refactoring necessary.
 12. Commit your changes in `git`.
 13. Repeat steps 6-12 till you reach the level of automation coverage desired for your test scenraions.
-After adding the happy path case for each test scenario, add the edge cases, then move on to the next test scenario.
+After adding the happy path case for each test scenario, add the unhappy path cases, then move on to the next test scenario.

 ## Issues and Learning Points
   ### Testing *Remember Me* functionality: